Mrs. Amber Moore, Director of Bands

 Mrs. Moore is a graduate of Greenwood High School in Midland where she was a four-year ATSSB All State hornist, selected as a TSSEC outstanding soloist and was awarded the prestigious John Phillip Sousa award.
 She graduated Summa Cum Laude from Stephen F. Austin State University with her Bachelor of Music degree.
 During her time at SFA, Mrs. Moore participated in numerous ensembles and was named principal horn of the SFA Wind Ensemble, Orchestra of the Pines and SFA Opera Orchestra.
 She completed her Master of Educational Leadership and Policy Studies degree with Principals certification from the University of Texas at Arlington.

-Mrs. Moore's professional affiliations include the Texas Music Adjudicators Association, Texas Music Educators Association, Pi Kappa Lambda, and the Texas Bandmasters Association.
+Mrs. Moore's professional affiliations include the Texas Music Adjudicators Association, Texas Music Educators Association, Women Band Directors International, Pi Kappa Lambda, and the Texas Bandmasters Association.
 She is an active clinician and adjudicator in Texas and was an invited presenter on beginning French Horn pedagogy for the 2018 Texas Bandmasters Association Annual Convention in San Antonio.

 In 2023, Mrs. Moore was named the Abilene Education Foundation's Fine Arts Teacher of the Year.